-Virginia Public Procurement Act; methods of procurement; single or term contracts for professional services.
-Increases the maximum permissible aggregate or sum of all phases of single or term contracts for professional services that may be procured without requiring competitive negotiation from \$60,000 to \$100,000.
-12/13/17 House: Referred to Committee on General Laws City Position: Support HB 98 Virginia Public Procurement Act; competitive negotiation for professional services.
-Patron: Bell, John J. Summary as introduced: Virginia Public Procurement Act; competitive negotiation for professional services.
+Virginia Public Procurement Act; competitive negotiation for professional services.
 Provides that for competitive negotiation for professional services, a public body may conduct negotiations simultaneously with the top two ranked offerors if the public body does not request or discuss nonbinding estimates of total project costs at the discussion stage and as long as such process is set forth in the Request for Proposal.
-12/13/17 House: Referred to Committee on General Laws City Position: Support HB 105 Criminal Justice Services; training standards, community engaged policing.
+12/13/17 House: Referred to Committee on General Laws Notes: City Position: Support HB 105 Criminal Justice Services, Department of; training standards, community engaged policing.
 Patron: Herring Summary as introduced:

 Department of Criminal Justice Services training standards; community engaged policing.
 Expands the responsibilities of the Department of Criminal Justice Services regarding community policing by requiring the compulsory training standards for basic training and recertification of law-enforcement officers to include fair and impartial policing, verbal de-escalation, and needs of special populations.
 The bill changes the term "community policing" to "community engaged policing."
-01/15/18 House: Assigned MPPS sub: Subcommittee #2 City Position: Support HB 106 Kinship Guardianship Assistance program; established.
-Patrons: Delaney, Adams, D.M., Boysko, Guzman, Levine, Plum, Rasoul, Rodman and Roem Summary as introduced: Kinship Guardianship Assistance program.
+01/25/18 House: Subcommittee recommends laying on the table (3-Y 1-N) Notes: City Position: Support HB 106 Kinship Guardianship Assistance program; established.
+Patrons: Delaney, Adams, D.M., Ayala, Boysko, Guzman, Hurst, Levine, Murphy, Plum, Rasoul, Rodman and Roem Summary as introduced:

+Kinship Guardianship Assistance program.
 Creates the Kinship Guardianship Assistance program (the program) to facilitate child placements with relatives and ensure permanency for children for whom adoption or being returned home are not appropriate permanency options.
 The bill sets forth eligibility criteria for the program, payment allowances to kinship guardians, and requirements for kinship guardianship assistance agreements.
 The bill also requires the Board of Social Services to promulgate regulations for the program.
-12/13/17 House: Referred to Committee on Health, Welfare and Institutions City Position: Support HB 115 Reckless driving; penalty.
+01/31/18 House: Subcommittee recommends laying on the table (7-Y 0-N) Notes: City Position: Support HB 115 Reckless driving; penalty.